-Indenture relating to \$375,000,000 of Videotron's 5 $\frac{3}{4}$ % Senior Notes due January 15, 2026, dated as of September 15, 2015, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
+Indenture relating to \$375,000,000 of Videotron's 5 $\frac{3}{4}$ % Senior Notes due January 15, 2026, dated as of September 15, 2015, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee

-On September 15, 2015, Videotron issued \$375,000,000 aggregate principal amount of its 5 3/4% Senior Notes due January 15, 2026, pursuant to an Indenture, dated as of September 15, 2015, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
+On September 15, 2015, Videotron issued \$375,000,000 aggregate principal amount of its 5 3⁄4% Senior Notes due January 15, 2026, pursuant to an Indenture, dated as of September 15, 2015, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
 These senior notes are unsecured and mature on January 15, 2026.
 Interest on these senior notes is payable in cash semi-annually in arrears on March 15 and September 15 of each year.
 These senior notes are guaranteed on a senior unsecured basis by most, but not all, of Videotron's subsidiaries.
-These senior notes are redeemable, at Videotron's option, under certain circumstances and at the redemption prices set forth in the indenture.
+These senior notes are redeemable, at Videotron's option, under certain circumstances and at a price based on a make-whole formula during the first five years of the term of the senior notes and at the redemption prices set forth in the indenture thereafter.
 The indenture contains customary restrictive covenants with respect to Videotron and certain of its subsidiaries, and customary events of default.
 If an event of default occurs and is continuing, other than Videotron's bankruptcy or insolvency, the trustee or the holders of at least 25% in principal amount at maturity of the then-outstanding senior notes may declare all the senior notes to be due and payable immediately.
 The senior notes issued pursuant to this indenture have not been and will not be registered under the Securities Act or under the laws of any other jurisdiction.